AltaJD/PostureResearchProject/gui/ReadMe.md

 ### 18. Neutral and Extreme Posture Data collection (TODO, Xijun)
 After a new user has created a profile, give Instruction: Please make two posture(1.round shoulder with extream poking chin, 2. normal shoulder with neck extention) at 3 different distances(65/70/80cm), one by one.
 User should stay still at each posture for at least 10s.
 Data will be used to culculate individual fleibility.
 ### 19. General Setting (TODO)
-1.User may be able to set how frequent they want to be notified.
+1. User may be able to set how frequent they want to be notified.
 "I want to be notified if I maintained a bad posture for 3/5/10/X mins."
 2. User can set if they want alarm sound or mute device.
 Sound enable:'!s1#', Sound disable:'!s0#'.
 ### 20. Model Tuning and Deployment （TODO, Xijun）
 The next step will be to continue tuning the model and make deployment attempts.
 Areas of concern: computational intensive？ memory usage？